In this article, we interview Senior ICT Technician Mark Berridge to discover his top tips for ensuring data is backed up.

 This really depends on the data that you store.
 The data that if lost will have the most significant impact on a business includes:

-- Personal data such as names and addresses for customers and suppliers
+- Personal data such as names and addresses of customers and suppliers

 - Sales and buying history including quotations etc